geometalab/osmaxx/README.md

 For example, to run tests, you can use:

-`docker-compose run webapp python3 manage.py runtests`
+`docker-compose run webapp python3 manage.py test`

 ## Development